KhronosGroup/glTF/specification/README.md

 ### Accessors

-All large data for meshes, skins and animations is stored in buffers and retrieved via accessors.
+All large data for meshes, skins, and animations is stored in buffers and retrieved via accessors.

 An *accessor* defines a method for retrieving data as typed arrays from within a bufferView.
 The accessor specifies a component type (e.g. `FLOAT`) and a data type (e.g. `VEC3`), which when combined define the complete data type for each array.
 The accessor also specifies the location and size of the data within the bufferView using the properties `byteOffset` and `count`. count specifies the number of attributes within the bufferView, *not* the number of bytes.